-Due to COVID-19, we encourage those involved in any cases to register for E-Notify, a free text/email alert system through which you’ll receive notice of changes in the case dates.
+We encourage those involved in cases to register for E-Notify, a free text/email alert system through which you’ll receive notice of changes in the case dates.

 Governor Rick Scott appointed Judge Cox to the Circuit Court in 2014.
 She served in the Criminal division and currently serves in the Family and Dependency Divisions in Clay County.
 Judge Cox was also appointed by Governor Jeb Bush in 2005 as a County Court Judge.
 For nine years, Judge Cox served as a County Court Judge, where she presided over criminal, civil, small claims, and traffic court cases.
 Before becoming a judge, she served as an Assistant State Attorney in the Fourth Judicial Circuit of Florida.
 During her tenure there, she was awarded the Outstanding Young Prosecutor Award, was part of the Homicide Team, Special Assault Division and the Repeat Offender Court.
 She completed her prosecutorial career as a Division Chief in County Court.
 To view her full biography, please click here.
 Judge Cox BIO 2020